 Just for essess & gees, I tried the C-100 with a couple of magazines for the Israeli-made Bul Cherokee pistols (also CZ-75 clones) I had for testing.
 While the BUL magazines were for full-size pistols and extended below the bottom of the C-100’s grip frame, the magazines functioned perfectly in the C-100 and locked the slide back when empty.

 Like I said, the C-100 is a dead-ringer for the CZ-75 Compact.
 The slide is steel, but the frame is aluminum.
 That’s a good thing, as the C-100 is intended to be a defensive carry pistol, and all-steel pistols tend to get left at home because they are heavy.

-If one so chooses to tote the C-100 in double action mode, one must first chamber a round, then carefully lower the hammer by depressing the trigger and holding onto the hammer while carefully lowering it.
-That puts the C-100 and any true CZ-75 pattern pistol into double action/single-action mode.
+If one so chooses to tote the C-100 in double-action mode, one must first chamber a round, then carefully lower the hammer by depressing the trigger and holding onto the hammer while carefully lowering it.
+That puts the C-100 and any true CZ-75 pattern pistol into DA/SA mode.
 The gun can now be carried hammer-down on a loaded chamber, for a double-action first shot followed by single-action follow-ups.

-The single action trigger measured at just over five pounds, with a bit of creep before the shot broke.
+The single-action trigger pull measured at just over five pounds, with a bit of creep before the shot broke.
 I couldn’t find a tool mark anywhere on the C-100, inside or out.
 The barrel locked up solidly with no play when I pushed down on the barrel hood, and the rifling looked perfect.
-According to Tristar’s website, all C-100s have a Cerakote finish which is tough and resists wear.
+According to Tristar Arm’s website, all C-100s have a Cerakote finish which is tough and resists wear.